ericpalakovichcarr/pytest-pythonpath/README.md

 pytest-pythonpath
 =================

+**NOTE:**  This plugin is obsolete as of pytest 7.0.0.
+Thanks to [this PR](https://github.com/pytest-dev/pytest/pull/9134) from [Brian Okken](https://github.com/okken), you can now modify the PYTHONPATH using the `pythonpath` configuration option.
+See documentation here: https://docs.pytest.org/en/7.0.x/reference/reference.html#confval-pythonpath

 This is a py.test plugin for adding to the PYTHONPATH from the pytests.ini file before tests run.

 Installation